-\ We have outstanding debt that may be accelerated as early as March 10, 2015.
+We have outstanding future royalty obligations in certain circumstances and outstanding debt that may be accelerated as early as March 10, 2015.

 On March 26, 2012, we entered into a settlement agreement with the Iowa Economic Development Authority, or the IEDA, which is the successor organization to the IDED.
 Under the terms of the settlement agreement the IDED forgiveable loan agreement was terminated and we were thereby released from its job creation, project expenditure, royalty and other requirements in exchange for agreeing to pay a minimum of 0.50% royalties on all gross revenues of any products we bring to market with a cumulative maximum royalty amount due of \$6.8 million.
 Additionally, under the settlement agreement, the IEDA released its security interest in our assets.
 The obligation to maintain our business in the State of Iowa while amounts remain outstanding is a continuing obligation under the terms of the settlement agreement.